Crypto firms – a guide to FCA authorisation

 These changes matter because they create a significant increase in regulatory expectations.
 The FCA’s new regime will require firms to have their governance, systems and resources fully ready before they apply for authorisation.
 CARF will introduce detailed, transaction‑level reporting, meaning firms must handle far larger volumes of data for HMRC and other tax authorities.
-And with more consumers entering the market, alongside recurring waves of crypto‑related fraud, firms will need stronger AML and financial‑crime controls to keep pace.
+With more consumers entering the market, alongside recurring waves of crypto‑related fraud, firms will need stronger AML and financial‑crime controls to keep pace.

 In this video insight, Adrian N Morris and Martin D Killer explore what these developments mean in practice, and how Grant Thornton is helping digital asset firms prepare with confidence.